afzafri/UiTM-Timetable-Generator/README.md

 2. Select courses that you want the timetable to generate.
 3. (Optional) Change colour for each subjects.
 4. (Optional) Export the timetable image to your device.

-Note! : Automatic iStudent data fetcher is currently on experimental mode, consider manual adjusting if needed.

 ## Contributing